Get a Library Card

 Anyone who has a library card from one of the following libraries can now instantly use that card at the Middlebury library, with the same borrowing privileges as our regular patrons.
 We are also a member of the Indiana statewide reciprocal borrowing program.

 If you don’t own or rent property in Middlebury, York or Jefferson township, and your library does not have a reciprocal borrowing agreement with us, you can buy a “non-resident” library card.
-The non-resident card fee has been reduced to $45 per year and gives you the same unlimited borrowing privileges as all our other patrons.
+The non-resident card fee is $50 per year and gives you the same unlimited borrowing privileges as all our other patrons.

 Can I borrow from other libraries in Indiana?